fasouto/fasouto.github.com/_posts/2012-05-18-my-website-prelaunch-checklist.md

 {% include JB/setup %}

 This is a document that I've been updating during 3+ years.
-Obviously It's not mandatory to meet all the requirements, I just use it as a reference and it help me to reinforce good practices.
+Obviously It's not mandatory to meet all the requirements, I just use it as a reference and it helps me to reinforce good practices.
 Feel free to make suggestions.